rawrjustin/chat-beta-proxy/API_DOCUMENTATION.md

 ```

 **Note:**
-- For **new chats**, this endpoint sends an invisible message ("I just walked in on you, greet me and tell me your current scenario") to the character.
+- For **new chats**, this endpoint sends an invisible message ("I just walked in on you, greet me and conversationally tell me a little about what you're up to as if I was a friend") to the character.
 - For **returning users**, it sends a message acknowledging their return and includes the conversation history.
 - The user never sees these invisible messages - only the character's response is returned and should be displayed.